-Although the farmers were willing to install drainage ways on their own land, they were not willing to work collectively to install the necessary community drains to connect the watershed to the existing main drain system.
-In consequence, in the very heavy rains in the early part of the year the watershed did not work properly and the lower parts of some fields were flooded.
+Although the farmers were willing to install drainage ways on their own land they were not willing to work collectively to install the necessary community drains to connect the watershed to the existing main drain system.
+In consequence, in the very heavy rains in the early part of the vear, the watershed did not work properly and the lower parts of some fields were flooded.
 When the farmers saw this and saw how this did not happen at ICRISAT, we were able to persuade them to undertake the construction of the community drains.
-The State Department of Agriculture, through its existing soil conservation programs, paid for their labor to put the drains in place.
-Since then, in a year where the rainfall has been 70% above normal, there have been no further problems of waterlogging or drainage.
-ICRISAT and the other research agencies recommended which crops would be best, but the farmers made their own choices.
+The State Department of Agriculture, through its existing soil conservation programme. paid for their labour to put the drains in place.
+Since then, in a year where the rainfall has been 70 per cent above normal, there have been no further problems of waterlogging or drainage.

+ICRISAT and the other research agencies recommended what crops would be best, but the farmers made their own choices.
 In consequence, on this 15 hectare watershed with 14 farmers we have eight different crop combinations.
 With one exception, the crops have done well and far exceed anything else for miles around.
 Not surprisingly, there have been some problems.
-The farmers are not used to growing crops during the rainy season, nor are they used to obtaining such high yields.
+The farmers are not used to obtaining such high yields.
 Threshing and storage are new problems for them, accentuated in this very wet year because it has not been possible to dry the grain on the head in the field.

-Average yields on the 23 separate fields -- some farmers divided their fields to try different crop combinations -- have been 2,000 kg/ha for sorghum grain, 7,500 kg/ha for sorghum dry fodder, 1,700 kg/ha for maize grain, 3,600 kg/ha for maize dry fodder, and 490 kg/ha for mung bean.
-Much of the crop will be sold this year, but some will be consumed within the village.
-Based on market prices, farmers have already covered their direct costs, including the cost of land smoothing, and shaping, and have made a profit.
-And they still have the postrainy-season crop to come.
+Average yields on the 23 separate fields-some farmers divided their fields to try different crop combinations-have been 2,000 kg/ha for sorghum grain, 7,576 kg/ha for sorghum dry fodder, 1,737 kg/ha for maize grain, 3,561 kg/ha for maize dry fodder and 490 kg/ha for mung bean.
+Much of the crop will be sold this year but some will be consumed within the village.
+Based on market prices, farmers have already covered their direct costs including the cost of land smoothing and shapping and have made a profit.
+And they still have the post-rainy season crop to come.
 Most of the adjoining farmers, having fallowed their land in accordance with traditional practice, have as yet reaped neither food nor income.